cap1tan/wafermap/README.md

 ## Dependencies

-- Folium
+- Folium -> to make dynamic, zoom-able and scroll-able HTML based maps
-- branca
+- branca -> for the white background map
-- Pillow
+- Pillow -> to support embedded images and format the optional image output
 - Optional for exporting to .png images: selenium, geckodriver and Mozilla browser installed.